SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-03-23-perkins-mister.md

 #### WEASLIE

-> MISTER: LENARD McCOY.
+> MISTER: LENARD TRELAINE.

 <BR><i>The name means nothing to him, but it clearly means something to PERKINS, whose eyes widen and mouth opens to gasp at breath.</i>

 #### PERKINS

-> McCOY?!
+> TRELAINE?!
 >
-> McCOY SENT YOU A LETTER ASKING YOU TO BID ELECTRICAL WORK?
+> TRELAINE SENT YOU A LETTER ASKING YOU TO BID ELECTRICAL WORK?

 #### WEASLIE